 - Using progressive shifting;

 Drivers can also influence fuel consumption through appropriate route selection.
 Drivers and/or dispatchers should take geography, weather and regional considerations into account when determining a route or setting a schedule.
 As shown in Figure 1.1, weather and routing account for nearly one-third of the factors affecting fuel economy while the driver and vehicle account for the other two-thirds.[4]
-Drivers who make strategic decisions concerning vehicle maintenance, operational decisions concerning engine idling and break use, and tactical decisions concerning route selection and vehicle load have accounted for up to 20% of fuel consumption reductions.[5]
+Drivers who make strategic decisions concerning vehicle maintenance, operational decisions concerning engine idling and brake use, and tactical decisions concerning route selection and vehicle load have accounted for reductions in fuel consumption of up to 20 percent.[5]

 Figure 1.1.
 Factors Affecting Fuel Economy